Abstract

 EW

-Comprehensive genomic analysis identifies SOX2 as a frequently amplified gene in small-cell lung cancer
+Comprehensive genomic analysis identifies SOX2 as a frequently amplified gene in small-cell lung cancer,

 Nat.
 Genet.